Civil Service CV

 Collaborated with a team to organise community events, aimed at enhancing engagement and addressing local concerns.
 Assumed responsibility for event planning, coordinating volunteers, and promoting initiatives within the neighbourhood.
 Utilised effective communication and project management skills to ensure seamless event execution.

-Keep work experience descriptions concise, clear and results-oriented.
+Keep work experience descriptions concise, clear and results-orientated.
 By demonstrating how your experience matches the job's demands, you'll convey your proficiency to excel within the civil service environment.

 Include your educational achievements on your civil service CV